john-cotton/advent-of-code-2017/day08/README.md

 >
 >     b inc 5 if a > 1
 >
-> What is the largest value in any register after completing the
+> What is the largest value in any register after processing the
 > instructions in your input puzzle?

 ## Part 2

->
+> What is the highest value held in any register during this process?